rshin1209/diffusion_eps/README.md

         [ensemble] -- Number of ensembles to divide the reaction coordinate into.

 #### Step 3.3: Entropy Compiling
-entropy_compiler.py computes configurational entropy profiles based on entropy matrices for each structural window sampled in Step 3.2.
+entropy_compiler.py computes the configurational entropy profiles along the reaction coordinate by processing the entropy and mutual information matrices obtained for each structural window in Step 3.2.
+It aggregates the 1D-entropies and corrects for pairwise correlations using the mutual information terms, generating total configurational entropy values for each window.

         python entropy_sampler.py --reaction dta_r2p_1 --temperature 298.15
         [reaction] -- The name of reaction directory